linkerd/linkerd/linkerd/docs/protocol-h2.md

 protocol: `h2`

-linkerd now has _experimental_ support for HTTP/2.
+Linkerd now has _experimental_ support for HTTP/2.
 There are a number of [open issues](https://github.com/linkerd/linkerd/issues?q=is%3Aopen+is%3Aissue+label%3Ah2) that are being addressed.
 Please [report](https://github.com/linkerd/linkerd/issues/new) any